User roles and permissions in Promo on Demand

 1. In the admin sidebar, click Users.

-2. Click the button to add a new user.
+2. Click the CREATE NEW USER button to add a new user.

-3. Enter the user's name and email address.
+3. Enter user's name, email address and/or Username.

-5. Select their role — Admin or Frontend.
+4. Choose their role - Admin or Frontend

-To edit a user — including resetting their password or changing their role — find them in the Users list and click the edit (pencil) icon.
-To remove a user, use the delete option on the same row.
-Removing a user does not delete their historical session data from your audit logs.
+To edit a user, including resetting their password or changing their role, find them in the Users list and click the edit button.
+To remove a user, click the edit button, and change the account status from Enabled to Disabled and click save.

 💡

 After creating a frontend user, remember to assign them to at least one active game configuration.
 A newly created frontend user who logs in before being assigned to a game will see an empty lobby.
-Head to Games, open the customization for the relevant configuration, and add them under the Assign to Users section.
+Head to Games, select the appropriate game customization, and click the edit button to add a user to the selected game configuration, under the Assign to Users section.

 Questions about structuring your team or need help deciding which role fits a specific person's responsibilities?
 Contact our team — we're happy to help you think it through.